 In most cases this choice will determine the choice of science subject(s) in the IB Diploma Programme the following year.
 Note that if you considering a university course in engineering or the natual sciences, entry requirements are most often Physics and Chemistry, so in that case it is advisable to choose these subjects, but you can also choose all three science subjects if you are very interested in the natural sciences.
 Should you, however, wish to proceed with courses within the Humanities or the Social Sciences, there is no requirements for specific science subjects.

 - Visual Arts

-During the autumn term you will also have basic courses in:
+During the autumn term these two basic courses must be followed:

 - General Linguistics

 - General Science

 Moreover, in spring a PreIB Historical Investigation must be written in order to introduce the academic methods of writing assignments in the IB, and CAS will be introduced in connection with for instance PE and a song contest activity for the entire school in December.